CrazyTrain93/SDAX_Aktienanalyse/README.md

 Due to high costs of Financial Data and Financial Data APIs it was necessary for me to implement a fully automated Stock Analysis Dashboard with no cost!

 I use it myself for the first Step in the Stock Market Analysis Process.
 Remember that a good Stock Pick needs further Research and Due Diligence after it got picked from the Dashboard!
 This is no financial Advise.
-The Project was created to demonstrate some Programming and IT Understanding Skills to future Employees.
+The Project was created to demonstrate some Programming and IT Understanding Skills to future Employers.

 ## Skills and Tools i used for this Project
 - Python Programming